 Ask yourself these 3 questions and formulate precise answers:

 1) What Expected Result(s) will be triggered?

-- Note: Some new users of Hexawise accidentally enter Expected Results into the "Inputs" screen; we recommend against doing that.
+Note: Some new users of Hexawise attempt to enter Expected Results into the "Parameters" screen; we often recommend avoiding that.
 Instead, keep Values (necessary to trigger Expected Results) separate from the Expected Results themselves.

 2) What is the smallest number of Values that will result in the Expected Result triggering?

 Exactly two Values are necessary to trigger the Expected Result here.
 One is insufficient, and we don't need three.

 3) Which specific Values will need to appear in the same test case for the Expected Result to occur?

 First, the Parameter "Type of Payment" = "frequent flier points"

 Second, the awkwardly named Parameter "Customer Has Enough Frequent Flier Miles to Pay for Flight" = "has enough frequent flier miles to purchase this flight with them."